marijnh/Eloquent-JavaScript/15_event.md

-which contain the event's ((coordinates)) (in pixels) relative to the top-left corner of the window, or `pageX` and `pageY`, which are relative to the top-left corner of the whole document (which may be different, when the window has been scrolled).
+which contain the event's ((coordinates)) (in pixels) relative to the top-left corner of the window, or `pageX` and `pageY`, which are relative to the top-left corner of the whole document (which may be different when the window has been scrolled).

 {{index "border-radius (CSS)", "absolute positioning", "drawing program example"}}